MightyBunch/MightyRacingMod/README.md

 ## Features

-- **New Commands**: Adds a variety of commands to help set up Practice, Qualification and Grand Prix.
+- **Raceboard**: Uses the scoreboard to display driver standings, their on-track position and their fastest lap in real-time! (see it the 'Preview')
-- **Command Blocks**: Utilizes command blocks to setup race track - with them you can create sectors, finish line and pitstop.
+- **Lap Time Display**: Displays the current lap time and the intervals from their best lap above the inventory. (see it the 'Preview')
-- **Scoreboard Integration**: Displays race statistics and raceboards in real-time using the scoreboard, keeping players informed of their position and lap times.
+- **Commands**: Adds a variety of commands to help set up Practice, Qualification and Grand Prix.
+Mod utilizes command blocks to setup race track - with them you can create sectors, finish line and even the pitlane.
+All commands for this mod start with /mightyracing.
 - **Fully server-side**: Doesn't requires installation on the client-side, as it doesn't use any custom interfaces or new blocks but utilizes command blocks and scoreboard.

 ## Usage